kirolos222/6T-SRAM/README.md

 ## Simulation analysis summary
 Simulations were conducted in Cadence Virtuoso using the gf22nm FDSOI process design kit (PDK).
 Key observations include:

 Read Operation: The cell successfully holds data with minimal bit line disturbance.
-Read SNM analysis shows a noise margin of approximately XX mV, indicating robust stability during read.
+Read SNM analysis shows a noise margin of approximately 350 mV, indicating robust stability during read.

 Write Operation: The access transistor sizing allows data to be written reliably at nominal supply voltage.
 Write delay is measured to be YY ps.